Arthur Kennedy: Honors

+Kennedy has two stars on the Hollywood Walk of Fame: one for Motion Pictures at 6681 Hollywood Boulevard and one for Television at 1620 Vine Street.

 Personal life

 Kennedy married Mary Cheffey in March 1938.
 They had two children: actress Laurie Kennedy and Terence.

 Death

 During the last years of his life, Kennedy had thyroid cancer and eye disease.
 He spent much of his later life in Savannah, Georgia, out of the public eye.
-He died of cancer on January 5 1990 at age 75.
+He died of cancer on January 5, 1990 at age 75.